-The graduates of the study programme MADtech and Painting
+The graduates of the study programme MADtech, Painting and iRAP

 Making & Conceptualizing

 - present recently developed work in a presentation space - develop a critical attitude to stimulate an adequate and precise interaction with concepts, visual processing and presentation of the latter. - develop an awareness of their own fascinations and starting points that underlie the work.